-And also Orlando Antigua, current men's basketball assistant coach at the University of Kentucky.
+And also college basketball coach Orlando Antiguanote now head coach at the University of South Florida.
 When he was 15, he was a bystander in a street altercation when he was shot in the head.
 The bullet narrowly missed his left eye, but never penetrated his skull, lodging near his left ear.
 Several years later, the bullet worked its way to his ear canal, and was then removed.

 For those who don't like Squick, here's a video of football/soccer player Fabrice Muamba hitting then England U-21 teammate Jason Steele behind the right ear with a free kick during shooting practice at the 2011 U-21 Euro.